-However, reducing China's reliance on coal will take time.
+However, reducing China's religions on coal will take time.
+Thermal ance on coal will take time.
 Thermal power generation was 2456 TWh in the first seven months of 2015 compared to a total of 3221 TWh.
 Coal has helped fuel economic growth and it is unlikely if not impossible for the nation to completely stop using coal, although that would cut emissions of key pollutants by at least half.
-Still, coal fired power capacity is